esdurmus/esin/index.md

     <br />
     <li><b>The Role of Pragmatic and Discourse Context in Determining Argument Impact</b><br />
         <b>Esin Durmus</b>, Faisal Ladhak and Claire Cardie. <br />
-        In Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP), 2019. <br />
+        In Proceedings of EMNLP, 2019. <br />
         [<a href="https://aclanthology.org/D19-1568/">paper</a>]
         [<a href="publications/arg_impact.bib">bib</a>]
     </li>